 Volunteers are placed with a child based on that child’s individual needs.
 Often these children are more comfortable with, and trusting of, advocates who best understand their cultural needs and can connect with a child on that level.

-Nationwide, there are 91,000 Hispanic/Latino children currently in the foster care system and fewer than 2,000 Hispanic/Latino volunteers to serve them.
-In large cities in the west and southwest, the need is far greater.
+Overwhelmingly, African-American and Hispanic/Latino children are overrepresented in the child welfare system, and there is substantial need for more CASA volunteers of racially and ethnically diverse backgrounds.
 Bilingual Hispanic/Latino volunteers are especially needed.
 While all volunteers communicate in English during court proceedings, they are often working with individuals whose first language is Spanish.
 Navigating language barriers is critical to ensuring success for a child.
-Currently only 4% of all CASA volunteers are Hispanic/Latino.

 But our need for volunteers is critical, no matter your cultural background.
 Please consider standing up for a child who needs you most.
 You truly can make a difference.